Therapists in Tennessee

 Why filter by Tennessee rather than a city like Nashville?

-When looking for online therapy, you can see anyone that is credentialed in the state.
+When looking for online therapy, you can see anyone that is credentialed in Tennessee.
 We want you to find the best fit, therefore, Grow Therapy shows available therapists across Tennessee from Memphis to Knoxville!
 If you’d rather see someone in-person, you can change the filter from virtual and find a therapist near you in Tennessee.

 Will my therapist take insurance?